A short proof of the straightening theorem: Necklaces and path categories

-of Theorem \ref{thm:duggerspivak} in these terms.
-(Note that we have added the superscript $R$ to stress that we are working with \emph{right} mapping spaces.)
+of Theorem \ref{thm:duggerspivakrestate} in terms of necklaces.
+(Note that we have added the superscript $R$ everywhere to stress that we are working with \emph{right} mapping spaces.)
 Write $I^n$ for the simplicial set $(\Delta^n \star \Delta^0)/\Delta^n$.
 Writing $0$ for its initial vertex (the image of $0, \ldots, n$ under the quotient map) and $1$ for its final vertex, the simplicial set $Q^n$ was defined to be $\F_{\CC(I^n)}(0,1)$.
 By Proposition \ref{prop:Cnecklace} we have

 where $\Nec / I^n_{0,1}$ denotes the full subcategory of $\Nec / I^n$ on necklaces in $I^n$ starting at $0$ and ending in $1$.

 Recall that, any simplicial set $X$ can be written as a colimit over its category of simplices as follows: